codership/galera/Docs_tommi/python3/source/mysqlwsrepoptions.rst

                              The members are presented in the following syntax:

                              - ``<node UUID>`` |---| A unique node ID.
-The wsrep provider automatically assigns tjhis ID for each node.
+The wsrep provider automatically assigns this ID for each node.
                              - ``<node name>`` |---| The node name as it is set in the ``wsrep_node_name`` option.
                              - ``<incoming address>`` |---| The address for client